churrodata/churro/index.md

 User information and how to use the churro web application can be found in the [User Guide](user-guide.md).

+Extract sources are defined in the [Extract Sources Guide](extract-sources.md).

 ## Installation Guide

 For admins wanting to install churro, instructions are found in the [Installation Guide](installation-guide.md).